awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-examples.md

 **Warning**
 Be careful when compressing data that includes both secrets and data that might be controlled by a malicious actor\.
 The final size of the compressed data might inadvertently reveal sensitive information about its contents\.

-You can find the complete scripts in the Examples directory of the [aws\-encryption\-sdk\-cli repository](https://github.com/aws/aws-encryption-sdk-cli/) in GitHub\.

 ------
 #### [ PowerShell ]